As admirers of beauty, ancient Greeks placed great emphasis on healthy skin, and they used natural substances to keep it clean and glowing.

 Additionally, in wrestling, athletes would throw dust over their opponents’ oily bodies, partially to increase their grip on the otherwise slippery skin.

-The scraped residue was collected sometimes because fans of the athletes would be willing to buy it in the belief that if they rubbed it on their own body they would acquire the strength and bravery of the athlete.
+The scraped residue was sometimes collected because fans of the athletes would be willing to buy it in the belief that if they rubbed it on their own body, they would acquire the strength and bravery of the athlete.

 The athlete’s or fighter’s residue was also believed to have healing properties, so it was often saved for salves.

-The depictions of athletes using a strigil in amphorae and engravings were strictly of men.
+Depictions of athletes using a strigil in amphorae and engravings were strictly of men.
 This particular tool was so often associated with athletes that it was sometimes also found in their tombs.

-However, strigils have sometimes been found in women’s tombs as well.
+However, strigils have sometimes been found in women’s tombs, as well.